Juan's Picks

 JANUARY 2022

-This novel succeeds in doing just that in a beautiful and natural way.
-Our protagonist, Piranisi, is mysteriously cast into a gallery-like environment of large halls, some of enormous proportions with varieties of statues to match in stature.
-As the book unfolds we discover alongside as he seeks the true nature of his situation.
+Piranesi is an atmospheric slow burn enigma for the first three quarters of the novel, with the mystical characters and situations that Susanna Clarke is known for.
+Our protagonist, Piranesi, is mysteriously cast into a gallery-like environment of large halls, some of enormous proportions with varieties of statues to match in stature.
+As the book unfolds we discover that things are not as they have seemed.
+For how long and at the behest of whom...?

 Staff Pick Badge